MODERN COMPUTATIONAL TECHNIQUES - 2020/1

 Thus, the summative assessment for this module consists of:

 two assignments which feature programming exercises, covering the whole range of course material

-The first assignment is due on Tuesday of Week 7 at 4pm and covers Linear Algebra approach to differential equation via BLAS/LAPACK and Maple.
+The first assignment is due on Tuesday of Week 7 at 4pm and covers solution of a differential equation within physics using (a) Linear Algebra approach and (b) Maple-assisted analytic solution.

 The second assignment is due on Tuesday of Week 12 at 4pm and covers the remainder of the material.